BrightSoul/AkkaNetFsmDemo/README.md

 # Akka.NET Finite State Machine Demo
-This is a sample ASP.NET Core project using [Akka.NET](https://getakka.net/) to model a simple shopping cart that goes through 3 states:
+This is an ASP.NET Core **demo project** using [Akka.NET](https://getakka.net/) to model a simple shopping cart that goes through 3 states:
   * `Empty` you can only add products in this state.
 Remove and confirm are not allowed here;
   * `NonEmpty` you can add products, remove existing products or confirm the cart;
   * `Confirmed` no more commands are acceptable in this state.
 The cart is effectively "frozen";